You Can Discharge Income Taxes In Bankruptcy |Taxes and Bankruptcy

 Offers in Compromise.
 An offer in compromise is an agreement between the debtor and the IRS to settle a tax debt for less than the full amount due.
 This type of settlement can result in a waiver of interest, fees, and even a portion of the underlying taxes.
 The IRS accepts very few offers in compromise.
 Nonetheless, in some cases, an offer in compromise may be the best solution.
 The offer-in-compromise process is complex and can be quite time-consuming.
 Taxpayers seeking an offer in compromise should speak to a CPA or a tax attorney.

 Payment Arrangements.
-The IRS will usually accept a payment arrangement ("installment agreement") for back taxes unless the debtor has repeatedly failed to pay under previous agreements.
+The IRS usually accepts a payment arrangement ("installment agreement") for back taxes unless the debtor has repeatedly failed to pay under previous agreements.
 Most such arrangements require a minimum monthly payment of two percent of the balance.
 An installment agreement will not waive penalties or prevent interest from accruing.
 If the debtor can only make minimum payments, such arrangements can take a long time.

-Most state and local taxing agencies, including the Pennsylvania Department of Revenue and Philadelphia Revenue Department, offer payment arrangements.
+Most state and local taxing agencies, including the Pennsylvania Department of Revenue and the Philadelphia Revenue Department, offer payment arrangements.
 However, if significant taxes are at stake, it is wise to speak to a CPA or a tax attorney before entering into any such agreement.

 Thank you!
 Your comment is under review for publication.